 As I mentioned earlier, I’ve spent over 30 hours playing this game and I still haven’t attained 100% game completion.
 Granted, some of this is due to my innate curiosity (and clumsiness) but much of it is down to the fact that there is just so much to do within the game.
 The main campaign can be completed within 15 hours depending on the difficulty setting and your skills as a gamer but you can easily spend days, even weeks discovering everything that Rise has to offer.

-For review purposes, I avoided deviating too much from the story, leaving the bulk of the optional tombs and collectibles for later, and only attained around 34% game completion.
+For review purposes, I avoided deviating too much from the story, leaving the bulk of the optional tombs and collectables for later, and only attained around 34% game completion.
 This should give you a rough idea of how much there is to do in Rise.

 You could easily spend a good 10 hours or more tracking down the hundreds of documents, relics, survival caches, coin caches, maps, and backpacks scattered across the various hubs.
 There are also crypts to uncover, tomb puzzles to solve, challenges to complete (most of which involve tracking down and destroying certain items), and several fetch missions that will get you in the Remnants’ good books.